tchoi8/handmadecomputer/Avant.md

 ###Binary logic demonstration

 **Basic version**: An animation of binary logic and how it can be used to manipulate NAND gates and construct digital clock (oscillator), half adder and memory (flip-flop).
 The animaiton will go through various steps of logic, each part will be sequenced like a sprite animation.
 The animation will be based on hand drawings of the circuit.
 It may also involved having a static image on the background and having a small part of the drawing animate.
-If we don't have the time to make this with JS or anything that makes it native for the web, I can make an animated gifs, but it will be less awesome.

 **Full version**: